Controversies related to ME/CFS

 Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is an illness with a long history of controversy.
 Some professionals within the medical community do not recognize ME/CFS as a genuine condition, nor is there agreement on its prevalence.
 There has been much disagreement over the pathophysiology of chronic fatigue syndrome, how it should be diagnosed, and how to treat it.

-The diagnosis is controversial, and its etiology is still not fully understood.
+The diagnosis is controversial, and its nature and etiology are still not fully understood.
 Alternative names to describe the condition(s) have been used over time throughout the world.
 Patient groups have criticized the name "chronic fatigue syndrome", saying that it trivializes the illness.

 Neglect and lack of awareness

 ME/CFS suffers from a lack of awareness among clinical professionals.
 Despite being a relatively common and disabling disease, a large proportion of professionals are either unaware or dismissive of it.
 This often leads to patient neglect, which happens in clinical, government, bureaucratic, and research settings.